 Achilles Tendinopathy also benefits from Shockwave Therapy when added to eccentric loading of the tendon.
 After 4 months, there was an increase in function and a decrease in pain for the group who had undergone Shockwave Therapy and eccentric loading compared to those who just did eccentric loading on its own.
 82% had ‘completely recovered’ or were ‘much improved’ after the combined treatment2.
 The Tendon Clinic uses tendon loading protocols alongside Shockwave Therapy.

-Plantar Fasciitis is a very common presentation amongst walkers and runners.
+Plantar Fasciitis is a very common presentation among walkers and runners.
 Shockwave Therapy has been shown through research to help decrease pain in Plantar Fasciitis in a group of runners when compared to a placebo3.
-In Chronic Plantar Fasciitis, Shockwave Therapy administered on just two occasion had a significant effect on pain levels and function at 4, 12 and 24 weeks after treatment4.
+In Chronic Plantar Fasciitis, Shockwave Therapy administered on just two occasions had a significant effect on pain levels and function at 4, 12 and 24 weeks after treatment4.

 A comprehensive review of Shockwave Therapy by Wang5 concluded that: